itsBuggingMe/Frent/README.md

 *Whaaaat?!
 Aren't there enough ECS libraries out there!*

-While Frent's implementation is an archetype based ECS, thats not why Frent was made.
+While Frent's implementation is a hybrid archetypical and sparse set based ECS, thats not why Frent was made.
 Frent is primarily an **EC framework** - Entity Component framework - that allows you to easily use composition for code reuse rather than inheritance with minimal boilerplate.
 Write components that include behavior, lifetime management, and events while enjoying all the performance benefits of an ECS.

 Want to write systems anyways?
 Frent also has a Systems API that allows you to query entities in the style of an ECS.